toffeeangel/Cursed-To-Be-Chained/README.md

-## ❗ THIS IS THE TEXT-VERSION BETA FOR THE UPCOMING VISUAL NOVEL ❗
+## ❗THIS IS THE TEXT-VERSION BETA FOR THE UPCOMING VISUAL NOVEL❗

 ***Mystica: RELOAD*** is a **short text-based choose-your-own-adventure RPG demonic noir game** set in Miragem City, about a young woman called Rei on a quest to free the Chained Prince of the Shadows from the tower he's been imprisoned in, to get him to free _her_ from the curse that binds her soul to this city.